SimpleBlockchain/simpleblockchain/README.md

 The mining works a lot like the lottery.
-With the lottery, any particular person has a very, very low chance of winning, but the chance of *someone* winning is very high.
+With the lottery, any particular person has a very, very low chance of winning, but the chance of *someone* winning is relatively high.
 That's why blocks are actually created, even though it's very unlikely a particular hacker will be able to do it enough times to corrupt the entire chain.